-If you are sick or cannot come to clinic, please call Kairisti at (801) 585-7563 (kairisti.schut@hsc.utah.edu) to let the attending know.
+If you are sick or cannot come to clinic, please contact the Genetics Dept Contact listed on the first page of this syllabus to let the attending know.

 Required Textbook(s)/Readings

 Some required readings in the form of Journal Articles will be provided during the course of the rotation and will be accessible through Canvas.
 Textbooks below are available in offices of our faculty.